 In September 2007, the School of Art & Design History hosted the Annual Conference of the Design History Society.
 Entitled 'Design/Body/Sense', the conference explored the physical and sensual histories and experiences of design.

 There are always interesting activities taking place at Kingston and exciting opportunities to take advantage of.
 Here are some examples of what you could be involved with if you study this course.

-The range of events and lectures in the Faculty of Art, Design and Architecture enhances your studies and adds an extra perspective to your learning.
+The range of events and lectures in Kingston School of Art (the new name from September 2017) enhances your studies and adds an extra perspective to your learning.